databrickslabs/remorph/docs/pluggable_transpilers/transpilers.md

 ---

 There are situations where an installer may fail: security rules preventing downloads, pre-releases...
-Following the above steps,it is straightforward to manually install a transpiler, by:
+Following the above steps, it is straightforward to manually install a transpiler, by:
- - creating the transpiler folder in the `.databricks/labs` directory
+ - creating the transpiler folder in the `.databricks/labs/remorph-transpilers/` directory
- - creating the `lib` and `state` sub-directories
+ - creating the `lib` and `state` sub-folders
- - creating a `config.yml` file in the lib directory (see details above)
+ - creating a `config.yml` file in the `lib` folder (see details above)
- - creating a `version.json` file in the lib directory with content like:`
+ - creating a `version.json` file in the `state` folder with content like:`
    ```{"version": f"v1.3.7", "date": "2025-03-17-15:02:31Z}```